 Equations (1), (9), and (10) were also solved numerically using a control volume approach on a logarithmic vertical grid with 1001 grid points.
-The numerical model was run for unstratified flows with "realistic" eddy-viscosity profiles, in which the shape of the eddyviscosity profile is prescribed, but the magnitude of the eddy viscosity depends on the surface and bottom stresses (details regarding the numerical scheme and eddy-viscosity profiles are given in Lentz 1995).
-The eddy viscosity profiles are assumed to only depend on the "mean" flow stress at the surface and bottom since the wave-driven mixing is confined to very thin wave boundary layers (Trowbridge and Agrawal 1995).
+The numerical model was run for unstratified flows with realistic eddy viscosity profiles, in which the shape of the eddy viscosity profile is prescribed, but the magnitude of the eddy viscosity depends on the surface and bottom stresses (details regarding the numerical scheme and eddy viscosity profiles are given in Lentz 1995).
+The eddy viscosity profiles are assumed to depend only on the "mean" flow stress at the surface and bottom as the wave-driven mixing is confined to very thin wave boundary layers (Trowbridge and Agrawal 1995).
 A bottom roughness of $z_o = 10^{-3}$ m was used.